RanvierMUD/ranviermud/docs/extending/areas/npcs.md

         "limbo:4": 50
 ```

-Here we have two NPC.
+Here we have two NPCs.
 The rat can enter combat, has a custom script, a default inventory, hands out a quest and has
 some extra attributes.
 The old man is the most basic NPC you can have.

 ## Definition Fields